-First Drive Review

 The short, steeply slanted rear window gives the Lyriq a fast-back appearance, and a split spoiler on the trailing edge of the roof is angled to sweep air down across the glass, eliminating the need for a rear window wiper.

-The roof is black glass, which makes and will make three of the four available color schemes two-tone, with steel gray, a rich blue or a bright white body under the black roof.
+The roof is black glass, which makes three of the four color schemes two-tone, with steel gray, a rich blue or a bright white body under the black roof.
 The fourth exterior color is black, and because of production constraints, only it and the steel gray are available on the 2023 models.

 The only design flaw is the wide C-pillar, which can block the driver’s rear side-view when backing or changing lanes (yes, there are camera views and electronic warnings to compensate, but some drivers prefer their own eyes when possible).